 Steps to the Perfect Baked Potato Done Quickly

-- Scrub your potatoes with a brush under running water, then dry them off.
+- Scrub the potatoes with a brush under running water, then dry them off.

 - With a fork, stab each potato in the center once, then flip it over and stab it on the other side.
-This is to allow steam to vent as the potato cooks.
+This allows steam to vent as the potato cooks.

-- Transfer the microwaved potatoes to a sheet pan.
-Careful, they're hot!
-Drizzle some extra virgin olive oil over them, and smear it around so that the potatoes are evenly coated.
+- Carefully transfer the microwaved potatoes to a sheet pan.
+Drizzle over some extra virgin olive oil, smearing it around so that the potatoes are evenly coated.
 (Be careful since the potatoes are hot.)

-- Transfer the oiled and salted potatoes to the oven and place them directly on the oven rack.
-You could place a sheet of foil or a baking sheet on the rack below them to catch any drippings.
-Bake for about 30 minutes or until the skins are crispy and a skewer slides easily into the potato.
+- Place the potatoes directly on the middle oven rack.
+You can put the baking sheet on the rack below to catch any drippings.
+Bake for about 30 minutes, or until the skins are crispy and a skewer slides easily into the potato.

 - Remove the baked potatoes from the oven.
-Split them open and serve topped with butter, sour cream, fresh chives, and chopped bacon.
+Split them open and serve with your favorite toppings.